Kramatorsk: 20th century

-It was occupied by Nazi Germany between 20 October 1941 and 6 February 1942 and again between 27 February 1942 and 6 September 1943.
+During World War II, it was occupied by Nazi Germany between 20 October 1941 and 6 February 1942 and again between 27 February 1942 and 6 September 1943.

 Between 1980 and 1989, several people were exposed to a radiological source in one of the apartment buildings, resulting in 6 deaths and at least 17 cases of radiation sickness.

 Russo-Ukrainian War

 On 12 April 2014, at the same time as events in nearby Sloviansk, the police station in Kramatorsk was seized by armed pro-Russian militants in military uniform, and later the city council was too.
 Kramatorsk remained under pro-Russian separatist control, until July 2014.
 There would be a series of incidents in those three months.
 Located only 13 km from Sloviansk, which became a separatist stronghold, Kramatorsk would also be under separatist control, yet in a different situation.
 Unlike Sloviansk, which had high profile figures Vyacheslav Ponomarev and Igor Girkin/Strelkov associated with it, Kramatorsk was not notable in this sphere.
 Further, while the Ukrainian army did not enter Sloviansk in its months under separatist control, they made several entries into Kramatorsk in this time.
 On 5 July, after almost three months, Ukrainian forces finally retook control of Kramatorsk, as part of sweeping territorial gains at that time, including nearby Sloviansk.
 In October 2014, Kramatorsk was made the provisional administrative center of Donetsk Oblast after the administration relocated from Mariupol.
 On 10 February 2015, Kramatorsk was shelled by pro-Russian forces, leaving 17 people dead and 60 injured.